Decoding Correlated Errors in Quantum LDPC Codes

-Let us first consider an arbitrary decoding graph that contains 4-cycles (the connection with the previous section will be made later), which we aim to eliminate to enable more effective MP inference.
+\subsubheading{The Decoding Graph Perspective} \arxiv{ } Let us first consider an arbitrary decoding graph that contains 4-cycles (the connection with the previous section will be made later), which we aim to eliminate to enable more effective MP inference.
 This necessarily involves modifying the decoding graph, while ensuring that the resulting graph corresponds to a decoding problem equivalent to the original one.
 Moreover, since 4-cycles can combine to form \emph{bicliques} -- i.e., complete bipartite subgraphs of the decoding graph -- these are precisely the types of structures we aim to eliminate.
 A 4-cycle is illustrated in Fig.~\ref{fig:4-cycle}, and a biclique is shown in Fig.~\ref{fig:biclique}.
 Any two error nodes and any two check nodes participating in the biclique determine a 4-cycle.
 Note that a biclique is necessarily an induced subgraph, formed from one subset of error nodes and one subset of check nodes, along with all edges from the decoding graph connecting pairs of nodes in these subsets.
 In terms of the decoding matrix, a biclique corresponds to a submatrix with all entries equal to $1$.

-Our GARI procedure is illustrated in Fig.~\ref{fig:gari}, and it is applied to maximal bicliques in the decoding graph -- i.e., bicliques that cannot be extended by adding any additional error or check nodes.
+The GARI procedure is illustrated in Fig.~\ref{fig:gari}, and it is applied to maximal bicliques in the decoding graph -- i.e., bicliques that cannot be extended by adding any additional error or check nodes.
 We modify the decoding graph by adding a new error node (in blue), representing the sum of all error nodes in the biclique.
 We enforce this last condition by also introducing a new check node (in blue) connected to the error nodes in the biclique and the newly added one, with its syndrome value set to zero.
 Finally, for each check node in the biclique, we replace its corresponding incident edges with a single edge connecting it to the newly added error node.
+We note that the above procedure was previously developed, but applied only to 4-cycles, in \cite{yedidia2002generating, fossorier2015polar} for decoding some families of classical linear block codes under belief propagation.

 Clearly, the above procedure eliminates all 4-cycles forming the biclique.
-While new 4-cycles may appear involving the nodes introduced by GARI, it can be easily seen that their number is reduced (using the fact that the procedure is applied to maximal bicliques).
+While new 4-cycles may appear involving the nodes introduced by GARI, it can be easily seen that their number is reduced.
 Thus, recursively applying the procedure will eventually eliminate all 4-cycles in the graph.